RajathuraiK007/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement univariate Linear Regression to fit a straight line using least squares.
-Developed by: RAVIPRASATH K
+Developed by: RAJATHURAI K
-RegisterNumber: 212224230225
+RegisterNumber: 25016579
 */
 ```
 ```